project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Bitwise Operations

-Though bitwise operations falls under the categories of operators, it is a slightly advanced concept that deals with the binary manipulation of data.
-It is common in low-level languages, but seldom used in modern programming languages.
-Nonetheless, the table below describes the common bitwise operators and their operations.
+Though bitwise operations fall under the categories of operators, it is a slightly advanced concept that deals with the binary manipulation of data.
+It is common in low-level languages but seldom used in modern programming languages.
+Nonetheless, the table below describes the standard bitwise operators and their operations.

 | Bitwise Operators | Operation |
 | --- | --- |